department-of-veterans-affairs/vagov-content/pages/decision-reviews/supplemental-claim.md

 </div>

 <div class="feature" markdown="0">

 ### What’s considered new and relevant evidence?

+**New evidence** is information that VA didn’t have before the last decision.<br>
+**Relevant evidence** is information that could prove or disprove something about your case.

+You can submit evidence yourself, or you can ask VA to get evidence, like medical records, that’s at a VA medical center or other federal facility.
 VA can’t accept your Supplemental Claim without new and relevant evidence.
-- New evidence is information that VA didn’t have before the last decision.
-- Relevant evidence is information that could prove or disprove something about your case.
-- You can submit evidence yourself, or you can ask VA to get evidence, like medical records, that’s at a VA medical center or other federal facility.

 </div>

 ### How do I file a Supplemental Claim with new evidence
 Fill out the Decision Review Request: Supplemental Claim (VA Form 20-0995) to file a Supplemental Claim.
-<a href="/decision-reviews/supplemental-claim/">Download VA Form 20-0995</a>.
+<a href="placeholder">Download VA Form 20-0995</a>.

 <ol class="process">
 <li class="process-step list-one">

 #### Select a benefit type in Part I on the form
-The most common benefit type is compensation, but if you’re unsure, check your VA decision letter.
+The most common benefit type is compensation, but if you’re unsure, check your VA decision.
 You can’t select multiple benefit types.
 You must complete a separate form for each type.

 </li>